ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

       etc.)
     - `model`: the name of the model.
 The model name can have the same name as the success parameter.
-    - `propedeusediploma`: whether to take a propedeutic degree into account or not (false or true)
+    - `propaedeutic_degree`: whether to take a propedeutic degree into account or not (false or true)
     - `use_synthetic_data`: whether to use synthetic data (false or true).